-The subservicer will forward to the servicer all identifiable payments on the trust student loans and all proceeds of the trust student loans collected by the subservicer during each collection period within four business days of receipt and the servicer will deposit all identifiable payments on the trust student loans and all proceeds of the trust student loans received by it (including amounts received from the subservicer) during each collection period into the collection account within two business days of the servicer's receipt.
+The sub-servicer will forward to the servicer all identifiable payments on the trust student loans and all proceeds of the trust student loans collected by the sub-servicer during each collection period within four business days of receipt and the servicer will deposit all identifiable payments on the trust student loans and all proceeds of the trust student loans received by it (including amounts received from the sub-servicer) during each collection period into the collection account within two business days of the servicer's receipt.
 The servicer will deposit all interest subsidy payments and all special allowance payments on the student loans received by it for each collection period into the collection account within two business days of receipt.

 Distributions from the Collection Account.
-On each monthly servicing payment date that is not a distribution date, the administrator will instruct the indenture administrator to pay to the servicer the primary servicing fee due for the period from and including the preceding monthly servicing payment date from amounts on deposit in the collection account.
+On each monthly servicing payment date that is not a distribution date, the administrator will instruct the indenture administrator to pay to the servicer the primary servicing fee due for the period from and including the preceding monthly servicing payment date to and excluding the current monthly servicing payment date from amounts on deposit in the collection account.

-On or before each distribution date, the administrator will instruct the indenture administrator to first pay or reimburse itself and the indenture trustee for all amounts due to it and the indenture trustee under the indenture for the related distribution date, next to pay or reimburse the owner trustee for all amounts due to it under the trust agreement for the related distribution date, next to pay or reimburse the eligible lender trustee for all amounts due to it under the eligible lender trust agreements for the related distribution date (these amounts payable to the indenture administrator, the indenture trustee, the owner trustee and the eligible lender trustee not to exceed \$30,000 per annum in the aggregate) and then make the following deposits and distributions in the amounts and in the order of priority shown below, except as otherwise provided under "Description of the Notes-The Notes-The Class B Notes-Subordination of the Class B Notes," "-The Notes-The Class C Notes-Subordination of the Class C Notes " and "-The Notes-The Class A Notes-Distributions of Principal," to the extent of the Available Funds for that distribution date, amounts transferred from the capitalized interest account through the November 2011 distribution date with respect to clauses (b), (c) and (d) below (or (i) only clause (b) below if a Class B Interest Subordination Condition is not in effect) for that distribution date and amounts transferred from the reserve account with respect to that distribution date:
+On or before each distribution date, the administrator will instruct the indenture administrator to first pay or reimburse itself, the indenture trustee, the administrator, the paying agent and the London paying agent for all amounts due to itself, the indenture trustee, the administrator, the paying agent and the London paying agent under the relevant transaction documents for the related distribution date, next to pay or reimburse the owner trustee for all amounts due to it under the trust agreement for the related distribution date, next to pay or reimburse the eligible lender trustee for all amounts due to it under the relevant transaction documents for the related distribution date (these amounts payable to the administrator, the indenture administrator, the indenture trustee, the owner trustee, the paying agent, the London paying agent and the eligible lender trustee not to exceed \$115,000 per annum in the aggregate) and then make the following deposits and distributions in the amounts and in the order of priority shown below, except as otherwise provided under "-The Notes-The Class B Notes-Subordination of the Class B Notes," and "-The Notes-The Class A Notes-Distributions of Principal," to the extent of the Available Funds for that distribution date, amounts transferred from the capitalized interest account through the June 2012 distribution date with respect to clauses (b) and (c) below (or only clause (b) below if a Class B Interest Subordination Condition is in effect) for that distribution date and amounts transferred from the reserve account with respect to that distribution date: